How to enable the hidden trackpad on iPhone or iPad

 And that's it — it's probably not going to change your life, but it might make some tasks a little easier, and that's never a bad thing.

 Of course that's just one of many useful features within iOS, so now that you've unlocked the iPhone and iPad's hidden trackpad, maybe you'd also like to know about the hidden feature within the iPhone Weather app.
-We've also got guides on how to get full-screen Caller ID on iOS 15, how to record your iPhone screen, how to set up your iPhone 13 using Quick Start and many others.
+We've also got guides on how to get full-screen Caller ID on iOS 15, how to record your iPhone screen, how to set up Wi-Fi calling on iPhone and many others.

 And if you're after a more in-depth iPhone tutorial, here are the 15 essential Messages tips every iPhone owner should know.